harshit-sharma1256/AutoMind-Glide/README.md

-# Self-Driving Car with Deep Learning and IoT
+# Self-Driving Car using Deep Learning and IoT

 This repository contains an implementation of a self-driving car system utilizing deep learning and IoT technologies.
 The system is designed to capture real-time images from a camera module, process them using computer vision algorithms, detect lane markings, objects, traffic signs, and make driving decisions accordingly.